OctopusDeploy/blog/blog/2019-08/azure-devops-extension-v4/index.md

 It's common for teams using Azure DevOps to use its work item tracking including Kanban boards and backlogs to plan and organize their projects.
 This update brings support to parse commits messages and track which work items contributed to which builds and Octopus releases giving end-to-end traceability from work item to deployment.
 You can also click through to Azure DevOps for more information.
 This can aid in identifying changes that introduce bugs into releases.

-NOTE: It's also possible to do this with GitHub issues or Jira issues.
-Read our docs for more information.
+NOTE: Octopus also supports [GitHub issues](https://octopus.com/docs/deployment-process/issue-tracking/github) and [Jira issues](https://octopus.com/docs/deployment-process/issue-tracking/jira).
+[Read our docs](https://octopus.com/docs/deployment-process/issue-tracking) for more information.

 ## See What's New in Production

 ![Octopus deployment with Azure DevOps work items](todo.png)

-When a release is deployed to an environment, it can be thought of as deploying all changes contained in all releases since the previous deployment to the environment.
+Figuring out what has changed since you last deployed to an environment can sometimes be a bit of guess work.
+This is no longer the case as Octopus can intelligently determine which work items have changed since your last deployment.
+This gives you the power to clearly see 'What's New' in production or any other environment and it rolls up the release notes and all relevant changes.

-Deployment notes summarize these changes by rolling up the release notes from all releases since the previous deployment of the project to the environment.
+This is useful to see at a glance what has changed during deployments and very handy when working on large projects and seeing the changes other teams are contributing.

 ## Share Release Notes with your team and managers

 ![Share Octopus release notes automatically](todo.png)

-Writing release notes is generally a manual task and while this is easier using tools like [Azure Boards]() or [Jira](), it's still time consuming.
+Writing release notes is generally a manual task and while this is easier using tools like [Azure Boards](https://azure.microsoft.com/en-us/services/devops/boards/) or [Jira](https://www.atlassian.com/software/jira), it's still time consuming.
 Integrating Octopus and Azure DevOps enables this process to be fully automated.
 Octopus knows which issues have already been deployed to an environment so it can quickly generate release notes showing what's new in test or production environments.

 Reading release notes in Octopus is handy but sharing them via email, slack, or other mediums is even better.
 Using our email notification step or community contributed step templates, like slack or Microsoft teams, you can send release notes to your team, managers, or executives after every successful deployment to production.
 This makes it straight forward to keep everyone in the loop.